A Beginner’s Guide To Creating SEO Competitor Analysis Reports [+ FREE Template]

 Let’s look at the competitors’ domains.

 We’ll still maintain the list of competitors in this section.
-The only difference is that we’re targeting the domain rather than the page.
+The only difference is that we’re targeting the domain rather than competitors content on the page.

 Should you care?